 As an oil rig electrician, you can be expected to perform maintenance on a drill or pump.
 These are typically located on a floating rig or an artificial island.
 Some facilities are even attached directly to the ocean floor.

 An oil rig electrician is expected to have knowledge of power generation, motor controls, safety devices, and instrumentation.
-Supervisory Control And Data Acquisition (SCADA) and Programmable Logic Controller (PLC ) knowledge is helpful when you're applying for a job.
+A background in Supervisory Control And Data Acquisition (SCADA) and Programmable Logic Controller (PLC) is also helpful when you're applying for a job.

-An oil rig technician job can have an erratic schedule, but it’s an exciting life.
+An oil rig technician can expect an erratic schedule, but it’s an exciting life.
 You may have the chance to move to an exotic location or experience a different culture when you work as an offshore electrician.

 You'll learn the ropes in a diploma or degree program at a trade school or community college.
 As you complete your coursework, you'll start to learn more about what it means to actually work near and in the sea.
 Some electricians even have to learn how to scuba dive in order to fix and install lines deep under water.